 After visiting Champaner – Pavagadh it was now time to explore Lothal followed by the Nalsarovar Bird Sanctuary and then head to Ahmedabad.
 Lothal meaning ‘Mount of Dead’ dates to the more than 4400-year-old Bronze Age Indus Valley civilization.
-Extending from Afghanistan to Pakistan and Northwest India this civilization flourished on the fertile plains and surroundings of the Indus river from which it got its name.
+Extending from Afghanistan to Pakistan and Northwest India this civilization flourished on the fertile plains and surroundings of the Indus river from which it gets its name.

 Lothal: Remnants of Indus Valley Civilization

-Every civilization be it Greek, Egyptian or Chinese must have prided itself for its social structure, inventions and discoveries, flourished and reached its zenith, thinking it was indestructible but sooner or later natural or manmade causes were responsible for its death and destruction.
+Every civilization be it Greek, Egyptian or Chinese must have prided itself for its social structure, inventions, and discoveries, flourished, and reached its zenith, thinking it was indestructible.
+But sooner or later natural or manmade causes were responsible for its death and destruction.
 Nothing lasts forever!
 Lothal a once-thriving city and port at the helm of things were today in ruins.
 So, what caused the devastation of this robust civilization?
 Floods, storms as well as a shift in Sabarmati river’s course resulted in the decline of Lothal.

 More than 200 types of birds like Herons, Storks, Cranes, Plovers, Ducks, Wagtails, Stilts, Godwits, and even Flamingos and Pelicans have been known to frequent it.
 The sunbeams sent the lake a-glitter with golden sparkles as these avian beauties left us awestruck.
-In fact, some of them seemed to be enjoying the attention while still others were oblivious to the human visitors busy skimming the shallow waters to catch fish.
+In fact, some of them seemed to be enjoying the attention.
+While still others were oblivious to the human visitors, busy skimming the shallow waters to catch fish.
 The lake is barely 4-5 feet deep so one could easily see the reeds and algae growing underneath as well as the fish when they swam closer to the surface.
 Our boatman advised us to throw some ‘gathiya’ in the lake, which we had purchased before alighting on the boat, to attract the birds.

 A concrete cross in the middle of the lake with two Black-headed Gulls and a Little Cormorant perched on it were easy to spot and capture in the camera lens unlike some of the tinier ones like the Swallow and Little Ringed Plover.
 There were birds everywhere some nesting, others feeding, some mating and breeding while others quarrelling and perhaps arguing.
 Some wanting the attention of their mates were busy preening their feathers and flapping their wings loudly.
-Still, others tiptoed on the waters creating ripples and patterns while some were standing still in the waters as if in deep contemplation.
+Still, others tiptoed on the waters creating ripples and patterns.
+While some were standing still in the waters as if in deep contemplation.
 Wherever you looked there were birds.

 Each of the islands in the lake has names given by the locals, explained our boatman.
 One tends to find avian colonies of a specific type of bird on each island is what we noticed.
-As we got near to one of the islands we saw painted storks which have a prominent wing pattern- largely white plumage with black bands of feathers across the chest and a hint of pink at the tail.
+As we got near to one of the islands we saw painted storks which have a prominent wing pattern.
+Largely white plumage with black bands of feathers across the chest and a hint of pink at the tail.
 This bird has a large wingspan and it is a sight to behold when seen with outstretched wings.
-Another island had a colony of the slender black Little Cormorants basking under the sun.
+Another island had a colony (or gulp) of the slender black Little Cormorants basking under the sun.

 We were so busy looking at these aquatic creatures that we had almost forgotten about the birds that were on the trees near the lake.
 A White-throated Kingfisher perched on a shrub perhaps trying to spot its next catch.
 A handsome Steppe Eagle on a tree with its piercing eyes looking for its prey.
 It was almost two hours since we were bird watching.

 Watching the sunset at the horizon we set off for Ahmedabad carrying resounding memories of the avian cosmos with us.
 After checking into our hotel and freshening up we went to the Law Garden area which is famous for its street food.
-Pav bhaji, pizzas, chaat, sandwiches, South Indian fare of dosas and uttapams – the list is endless not to forget an array of desserts like kulfi, falooda, ice-cream… Since it was the first day of the new year and a holiday; families, friends, college students any and everyone seemed to have flocked to this area.
+Pav bhaji, pizzas, chaat, sandwiches, South Indian fare of dosas, and uttapams.
+The list is endless not to forget an array of desserts like kulfi, falooda, ice-cream… Since it was the first day of the new year and a holiday; families, friends, college students any and everyone seemed to have flocked to this area.